The African Black soap popularly known as Dudu-Osun in some markets is a hand-made natural soap, which is suitable for people with oily or acneic skin

 Black Soap contains cocoa butter, which is a natural fat extracted from the cacao bean.
 This makes it rich in vitamins A and E, which are both antioxidants.
 This helps combats free radicals and attacks on healthy skin tissues.
 This is helpful for people with inflammatory conditions.

 Ingredients in the African black soap are naturally exfoliating.
-It helps clear dead skin cells, which can block pores, thereby causing irritations such as razor bumps.
+It helps clear dead skin cells, which can block pores, causing irritations such as razor bumps.

 Reduces Hyperpigmentation (Dark Spots)